darricheng/hotel-room-booking-app/README.md

 ## Areas for Improvement

-- Add loading spinners while the app is fetching data from the backend
 - Add a payment method, such as Stripe, to allow users to pay for their bookings
 - Allow users to cancel their bookings
 - Add a function that runs every day to check for expired bookings and delete them from the database